jessitron/qconsf-22/src/cartservice/README.md

-# Read Me
+# Cart Service

-This is a placeholder
+This one is .NET

+The .NET support for OTel is pretty good.
+Martin could write more about it.